edhilgendorf/powershell/updateNewComputer_README.txt

 Execute script:
 EX: ".\update active directory new computer.ps1"

-It will prompt for computer name, then enter the description.
+You will get a prompt for the computer name, then the description.
 It will output the new details of the computer once finished.

+After this, enter 'y' to do another, or n to stop.